thekeenant/bus/README.md

 For your synchronous needs, you can use `SyncBus` to publish and handle messages synchronously.

-## Web Example
+## Web Demo

+Visit [https://thekeenant.github.io/bus/](https://thekeenant.github.io/bus/).
 Try it yourself by cloning this repository and running `pub serve web`.
 This will serve the assets in the `web` directory.

 ## Features and bugs